-Finally, I have extensive interests and expertise also in other magnetic resonance imaging (MRI) methodologies such as perfusion-MRI with arterial spin labeling (ASL), and blood-oxygenation-level-dependent (BOLD) functional MRI.
-By making use of these methodologies, we are currently examining the impact of diabetes and recurrent iatrogenic hypoglycemia on brain function; additionally, we aim at establishing whether the neurovascular coupling in diabetes is impaired.
-Finally, focused on innovation and translational research, we are developing and utilizing a variety of novel MR methods based on rotating frame relaxations and magnetization transfer to identify pathological and neurodegenerative processes in brain diseases like multiple sclerosis and Parkinson’s disease.
+I have extensive interests and expertise in other magnetic resonance imaging (MRI) methodologies such as perfusion-MRI with arterial spin labeling (ASL), and blood-oxygenation-level-dependent (BOLD) functional MRI.
+With these methodologies, we are examining the impact of diabetes and recurrent iatrogenic hypoglycemia on brain function; additionally, we aim at establishing whether the neurovascular coupling in diabetes is impaired.
+Focused on innovation and translational research, we are developing and utilizing a variety of novel MR methods based on rotating frame relaxations and magnetization transfer to identify pathological and neurodegenerative processes in brain diseases like multiple sclerosis and Parkinson’s disease.

 (For a comprehensive list of recent publications, refer to PubMed, a service provided by the National Library of Medicine.)